What’s in a Name?

 - To promote the connection of descendants of the Forced American Heroes, the enslaved people of African descent, to their ancestors through genealogy research;

-- To proclaim, through education, the role played by the Africans forcibly brought to United States in creating our great nation, including their patient endurance of the cruelties of American slavery, their resourceful intellect; their extraordinarily strong will and spirit, and their connections to their descendants who have gone on to make our country even greater.
+- To proclaim, through education, the role played by the Africans forcibly brought to United States in creating our nation, including their endurance of the cruelties of American slavery, their resourceful intellect; their extraordinarily strong will and spirit, and their connections to their descendants who have gone on to make our country greater.
 We want to especially commemorate the connections to all military soldiers;

 - To educate the nation and world about the contribution of the enslaved and their descendants;